thisisleonist/winc-academy/README.md

 # Frontend developer - Winc Adademy

-Opdrachten en projecten voor de opleiding tot Frontend developer via Winc Adademy
+Assignments and projects for the training to become a Frontend developer via Winc Adademy